 During ascent, the changes of thermal, chemical, textural, and mechanical properties of the magma obeys mostly to the loss of volatiles or degassing.
 The permeability of magma to gas transport and escape, and its ascent velocity in relation to the velocity of gas escape controls the transition between different eruptive styles (Dingwell, 1996; Gonnermann and Manga, 2006; Jaupart and Allègre, 1991; Massol and Koyaguchi, 2005; Melnik et al., 2005; Sparks, 2003; Wilson et al., 1980).
 Magma degassing is therefore a key parameter to monitor in order to characterize the dynamical state of a volcano.
+Figure 1 illustrates some general features of the structure, components and processes of the volcanic system.

 Having in mind the processes involved in magma migration, it is obvious that a number of geophysical and geochemical effects should be observable at surface.
-Volcanological monitoring relies on measuring these effects, which may include acoustic oscillations at ground (seismicity) or in the atmosphere (sound, infrasound), geodetic deformation, changes in the composition and emission rate of gases, thermal anomalies, petrological characteristics of rocks, gravimetric perturbations, electromagnetic disturbances, among others (Scarpa and Tilling, 1996; Sparks et al., 2012).
+Volcanological monitoring relies on measuring these effects, which may include acoustic oscillations at ground (seismicity) or in the atmosphere (sound, infrasound), geodetic deformation, changes in the composition and emission rate of gases, thermal anomalies, petrological changes, gravimetric perturbations, electromagnetic disturbances, among others (Scarpa and Tilling, 1996; Sparks et al., 2012).
 The establishment of dedicated modern volcano observatories started at Vesuvio in 1845; today, the World Organization of Volcano Observatories (WOVO), has about 80 members.
 A few of these observatories count with sophisticated geophysical monitoring networks for the most dangerous or active volcanoes.
 However, most of them lack enough human expertise and/or instrumental capabilities to perform adequate volcano surveillance.